abir4u/React-Native-Change-App-Background-Based-on-Time-of-the-Day/README.md

   <li>Download the content of this github repository into the "changeBackground" project folder</li>
   <li>Build the project on your real/virtual device</li>
 </ul>
-Note: The app should work on any iOS and Android device
+<br />Note: The app should work on any iOS and Android device<br />

 <b>How to Test the App:</b>
 <ul>